-If any of the above parameters are not specified, the default value of 0 is used for numerics (except for mcuid, hvupdi_variant and ocdrev, where the default value is -1, and for autobaud_sync which defaults to 0x30) or the empty string "" for string values.
+If any of the above parameters are not specified, the default value of 0 is used for numerics (except for mcuid, hvupdi_variant, ocdrev, initval and bitmask, all of which default to

+-1, and for autobaud_sync which defaults to 0x30) or the empty string "" for string values.
 If a required parameter is left empty, AVRDUDE will complain.
 Almost all occurrences of numbers (with the exception of pin numbers and where they are separated by space, e.g., in signature and readback) can also be given as simple expressions involving arithemtic and bitwise operators.